 Jason Gallion was born on February 10, 1977 to his parents, Charles and Mary Lou Gallion at Harford Memorial Hospital in Havre de Grace, Maryland.
 Jason has family roots in Maryland dating back to the 1600’s.
 Growing up on a small family farm on Aldino Road, Jason enjoyed raising calves with his father.
 He started his first job at age 15 milking cows on his uncle’s dairy farm in Level.

-In 1993, at the age of 16, Jason Gallion joined the Level Volunteer Fire Company and has been an active member for nearly 25 years.
+In 1993, at the age of 16, Jason Gallion joined the Level Volunteer Fire Company and has been an active member for over 25 years.
 Jason has held numerous elected offices during that time including Chief (2004–2009) and President (2011-2013).
-He has served as the budget committee chairperson since 2011 and has been a past delegate to the Harford-Cecil Volunteer Fireman’s Association.
+He served as the budget committee chairperson from 2011-2018 and has been a past delegate to the Harford-Cecil Volunteer Fireman’s Association.

 Jason attended Harford County Public Schools and graduated from Havre de Grace High School in 1995.
 He then went on to get a degree in political science from Harford Community College.